 Applicants to the graduate program must hold a Bachelor degree from a recognized institution of higher learning with a minimum cumulative average as evaluated by the department.
 Applicant should present the following documents:

 - A completed official application form.

 - A certified copy of the Lebanese Baccalaureate or its equivalent.

 - Two letters of recommendations.

 - Three recent passport-size photographs.

 - A non-refundable application fee.

-- Proof of English Proficiency (a minimum score of 600 on the paper-based TOEFL exam or 100 on the internet-based TOEFL (IBT) exam.

-- Statement of interest
+- Language Proficiency Requirement: